tafli/MeritServer/README.md

 A user does have a `id`, a `teamId`, a `familyName` and `firstName` and a `balance`.
 The `id` is optinal and is generated when using a `POST` create a new user.
 The `teamId` referst to a existing team and must exist in the system.
 The `balance` itself is a special value.
-In case of a payday without payout, the amount of merits earning the last round is booked onto balance and might be  payd out next payday.
+In case of a payday without payout, the amount of merits earning the last round is booked onto balance and might be  paid out next payday.

 #### GET `http://<server>:9000/v1/users`